The Registrar's Office handles the following:

 A student may apply for a Replacement Diploma ($45) by:

-- Completing a form at the Admissions Office (A100)
+- Completing a form at the ACC Welcome Center (A100)

 - Mailing the form to: Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
 If paying by check or money order, make payable to Alvin Community College.